This one’s for you, Madison/Hanover! If you missed Part 1, just click here.

 This cemetery is one of the more interesting sites around town, and I actually heard about the history while watching a documentary on the Jefferson Proving Grounds.
-(Don’t judge me.)
-Every time I drive downtown, I see it over to my right.
+(Don’t judge me; I like documentaries.)
+Every time I drive downtown, I see it over to the side.
 Especially at night, when all the lights of the city shine brightly and there’s this frightening little scene to the left, it makes me shiver.
 Like something straight out of a horror movie, Springdale Cemetery is something you won’t forget anytime soon, and not just because of the spooky looks.

-One of the stories reported by multiple sources is a sort of ghost with a lantern that wanders up and down the tombstone rows at night.
-While the legs and light are always visible, anything above it hasn’t been seen.
-There are lights on the stones that go off at night, which makes it hard to guess what exactly it was these people saw.
-The fact that the lights were moving, however, lends some gravity to the theory it was something supernatural, something ghostly.
+One of the specters, reported by multiple sources, is a ghost with a lantern that wanders up and down the tombstone rows at night.
+While the legs and light are always visible, anything above the waist is unseen.
+There are lights on some tombstones in the cemetery, but the fact that the light is moving lends some gravity to the supernatural theory, something ghostly.

 There are tons of ghost stories to choose from in Madison, Indiana.
-Eggleston Elementary School is said to be the home of more than a few ghosts, from stories about the death of a principal to a student who jumped out the second-floor window.
-And if you’re looking for tales about the ghosts from a train wreck, look no farther than Heritage Trail.
+Eggleston Elementary School is said to be the home of more than a few ghosts, with stories about the death of a principal and even a student who jumped out the second-floor window.
+And if you’re looking for tales about ghosts from a train wreck, look no further than Heritage Trail.

-There aren’t a ton of stories coming from Hanover, although anyone who’s visited the town at sunset might be surprised by that fact.
-Small, self-contained, and independent, the town is friendly and charming during the day.
+Small and rural, the town is friendly and charming during the day.
 And while the people don’t change at night, it certainly seems like the scenery does.

 Just take, for example, the Hanover Cemetery.
 Many people who have visited report a sense of anxiety, as soon as they step foot onto the property.
-As soon as they leave, however, that feeling disappears entirely.
-Chills during the hot months, and the urge to throw up.
-A pinwheel that spins fast, at the same speed, no matter how much wind there is that day, and which might stop if you ask it to nicely.
+When they leave, however, that feeling disappears entirely.
+Chills during the hot months, the urge to throw up… These might seem minor.
+What about a pinwheel that spins fast, at the same speed, no matter how much wind there is that day, and which might stop if you ask it to, nicely?
 All of these, and more, are supposedly the results of Benjamin Bennett, a boy who drowned in the Ohio River and whose body was never found.
 His grave there is the site of many peculiar events, and may be at the center of everything.

 One of the most influential and interesting sites is Hanover College, the university founded nearly 200 years ago.
 One of the former presidents, named Parker, has been seen and even heard, walking around the auditorium named after him.
-Other, less noticeable pranks, such as items missing, doors being locked behind somebody, or a knock on the door and then footsteps that seemed to go through walls.
-All of these could be chalked up to pranks by the students, except for the fact that often times nobody will claim them, and the items don’t always turn back up.
+Other, less noticeable pranks have been reported, such as items missing, doors being locked and unlocked, or a knock on the door with footsteps that seemed to go through walls.
+All of these could be chalked up to pranks by the students, except for the fact that often times nobody will claim them, and the items don’t always turn up.

 Click Here for more haunted locations in good old Indiana.
 See?
 We do have more than farms and basketball.